Simulation

 xf, _, iter = split_newton(

-_f, _jac, x0, loc, sparse=sparse, dt0=dt0, dtmax=dtmax, armijo=armijo, bounds=ext_bounds
+_f, _jac, x0, locs, sparse=sparse, dt0=dt0, dtmax=dtmax, armijo=armijo, bounds=ext_bounds

 )

-self.initialize_from_list(xf, split, split_loc)
+self.initialize_from_list(xf, split, split_locs)

 return iter